Eylon Levy: Podcast

+Public speaking

 In September 2024, he embarked on a public diplomacy speaking tour in Australia for the Jewish National Fund Australia.
 He engaged with over 5, 000 members of Australian Jewry in Sydney, Melbourne and Perth.
 Months prior to his tour, he was interviewed by Australia's SBS Hebrew.
 In October and November 2024, he addressed Jewish communities in Toronto, Montreal, Vancouver and Calgary with StandWithUs.

 On 31 October 2024, he gave a lecture at the University of Calgary, sponsored by StandWithUs.
 200 pro-Palestinian protestors attempted to disrupt the lecture, chanting "From the river to the sea" and accusing Levy of genocide.
 The lecture was cut short by campus security over safety concerns, and students evacuated through a hidden back entrance.
 Levy was harassed by protestors on the way to his car.
 Levy condemned the "hateful extremism" of the protestors, but added that he was "pleasantly surprised" by the number of non-Jewish students that attended his lecture, describing them as "genuinely curious and empathetic."
 On 5 November, Levy spoke at Congregation Shaar Hashomayim in Montreal.
 40 masked pro-Palestinian protestors gathered outside the synagogue.
-The protestors were condemned in a joint declaration by the Federation CJA and Centre for Israel and Jewish Affairs: "radicals came to desecrate the tranquility of one of (our) community's residential neighborhoods and houses of worship by calling for 'intifada' in front of the Shaar Hashomayim synagogue in Montreal.
-(That) they do so in violation of the injunction protecting our community's premises from this kind of antisemitic demonstration, and all that in front of the SPVM, is revolting."
+The protestors were condemned in a joint declaration by the Federation CJA and Centre for Israel and Jewish Affairs.

+In March 2026, Levy said that he was owed money by Israel's national public diplomacy directorate, but had grown tired of trying to get it and would not be participating in a lawsuit filed against the directorate by unpaid hasbara activists.